 David Piner, Michigan's top captive regulator, "is very fair and flexible.
 He is a great regulator to work with," said Bill Mourelatos, a managing director with Aon PLC in Burlington, Vermont.

 And that, in turn, has helped fuel the growth of Michigan as a captive domicile.
-At the end of 2019, Michigan had 24 captives, a more than 50 percent increase since 2013.
+At the end of 2022, Michigan had 24 captives, up from 22 in 2021.

 More striking, though, than the increase in its licensed captives, has been the huge jump in the amount of business Michigan captives are doing.

-In 2019, Michigan captives racked up $2.2 billion in gross written premiums, according to state captive regulators.
+In 2022, Michigan captives racked up more than $2.4 billion in gross written premiums, according to state captive regulators.
 By contrast, as recently as 2015, captives' gross written premiums were less than $100 million.

 Michigan captive regulators say the state has several attractions for captive sponsors.
 "We are a progressive, business-centered domicile with well-reasoned regulation," said Dennis Dawis, a captive specialist at the Michigan Department of Insurance and Financial Services' Office of Insurance Evaluation in Lansing.